Top 10 Thunderbird Alternatives to Try in 2025

 Accounts workspace

 You can connect Gmail and Microsoft Outlook email accounts in Shift.
 Once you add all your accounts, you can start using them from one dashboard.
-The email service doesn't support POP or IMAP protocols.
+According to Microsoft's Exchange documentation, the email service doesn't support POP or IMAP protocols, limiting it to OAuth-based connections only.

 Chrome extensions